Building an extension is no mean feat but the rewards when you get it right can change how you live in your home for the better.

 How Much Will Building an Extension Cost?

-Building a two-storey extension will not cost much more per square metre because, aside from the extra interior fixtures and finishes, you are only adding walls and floor joists — a roof and foundations are required whether your extension is single or two storey.
+Aside from the extra interior fixtures and finishes, you are only adding walls and floor joists — a roof and foundations are required how ever many storeys you're building.

 Editor's Note: Homebuilding.co.uk partners with the UK's best extension specialists to match your requirements with their services.
 Simply answer a few questions on what you need from your extension and we’ll put you in touch with a suitable partner.